Dafydd-E/breadth-first-dictionary-search/README.md

 3. Repeat steps 1 and 2 ensuring that the word previously explored is not included in the found list of adjacent words.

-## Early Considerations

 One of the early considerations I needed to address was how I was going to read from the dictionary `.txt` file.
-Loading the dictionary into memory would lead to a more efficient application but could be catastrophic in a memory restricted environment when using a large dictionary.
-I decided to use a `StreamReader` and only cache the four letter words in the dictionary, this way the memory usage is minimised whilst maximising performance.
+Initially, I wanted the application to be as light-weight as possible, loading the minimum amount of data into memory as I could.
+I implemented this by using a `StreamRead` implementing the iterator pattern reading the entire file when required.
+Whilst I was testing the application I wasn't happy with the performance and this approach.
+Instead, I decided to use a `StreamReader` and only cache the four-letter words in the dictionary, this way the memory usage is minimised whilst maximising performance.

 ## Implementation of a Unique Queue

 Since the C# `Queue<T>` can have duplicate objects, I extended the C# `Queue<T>` with a `DistinctQueue<T>` to add words which needed to be explored by the Breadth-First search algorithm and to retrieve the next word to execute the search.
 Behind the scenes, this used a `HashSet<int>`, which contained a distinct list of hashed words that have been and to be explored.

-I used a `HashSet<int>` and not a `List<Node>` for storing explored words, as this is more memory efficient and allows for quicker lookups.
+I used a `HashSet<int>` and not a `List<Node>` for storing explored words, as this is more memory efficient and allows for quick lookups.

 ## Dependency Injection